Probate Q&A Series

 Apply the Law

 North Carolina procedure generally requires that required parties receive notice of a filed petition in the manner the rules allow.
-If a party’s residence is unknown and cannot be found with reasonable diligence, the rules allow service by publication in a qualifying newspaper.
+If a party’s residence is unknown and cannot be found with due diligence, the rules allow service by publication in a qualifying newspaper.
 In probate-related matters, the Clerk of Superior Court often oversees whether service was completed correctly and may require affidavits showing the search efforts and the publication details.

 Key Requirements